 Later I learned that sunlight isn’t just outside.
 Amazing revelation, right?
 I don’t get nap time to play around anymore (I miss nap time), but I can take a quick snap on the floor in a beam of sunlight when needed.

 Once I had the new brighter photos, I used a free online photo editing tool to boost the brightness by 50% and contrast by 20%.
-I found that the sweet spot was usually around there for getting the whites and colours to pop and getting the colours to match how they look in real life.
-You don't want to over do it.
+I found that the sweet spot was usually around there for getting the whites and colors to pop and getting the colors to match how they look in real life.
+You don’t want to overdo it.
 I think when I started I used BeFunky, but now my main editor is PicMonkey.
 I have Gimp on my computer, but I find it confusing, so I only use it when absolutely necessary.

 Tagging your Listings to get Found in Etsy Search